MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

  The sections below describe each of the individual steps.

 ## Prerequisties
-Familiarize your self with the Azure Arc and Azure Monitor prerequisites prior to attmepting the steps outlined below.
+You should make sure that you meet the Azure Arc and Azure Monitor prerequisites prior to attmepting the steps outlined below.

 - [Azure Arc Prerequisties](/azure/azure-arc/servers/plan-at-scale-deployment#prerequisites)
 - [Collect Windows events with Azure Monitor Agent - Prerequisites](/azure/azure-monitor/agents/data-collection-windows-events#prerequisites)

-Also, you will need a resource group in Azure before joining the server with Azure Arc.
-If you do not have a resouce group, you can [create one](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) prior to generating the Azure Arc installation script.
+Also, a resource group in Azure is required before joining the server with Azure Arc.
+If you do not have a resource group, you can [create one](/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) prior to generating the Azure Arc installation script.

 ## Join MIM server to Azure with Azure Arc
-Azure Arc-enabled servers enables you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure: on-premises, other cloud providers, and edge environments.
+Azure Arc-enabled servers, enable you to manage your Windows and Linux physical servers and virtual machines hosted outside of Azure: on-premises, other cloud providers, and edge environments.
 This provides a consistent management experience across native Azure virtual machines and servers anywhere.
 When a non-Azure machine is Arc-enabled, it becomes a connected machine and is treated as a resource in Azure, with its own resource Id and projection in Azure.

-To join your MIM server, you will need to generate a script.
+To join your MIM server, you generate a script and run it locally on the MIM server.
 Follow the prompts in the portal to create the script.
 Download the script and run it on the MIM server.
-This will join the server to Azure.
+This joins the server to Azure and places it into your resource group.

 :::image type="content" source="media/mim-azure-monitor-reporting/azure-monitor-1.png" alt-text="Screenshot Azure Arc." lightbox="media/mim-azure-monitor-reporting/azure-monitor-1.png":::

-For more information see [Connect Windows Server machines to Azure mim-azure-monitor-reportingthrough Azure Arc Setup](/azure/azure-arc/servers/onboard-windows-server)
+For more information, see [Connect Windows Server machines to Azure mim-azure-monitor-reportingthrough Azure Arc Setup](/azure/azure-arc/servers/onboard-windows-server)

 ## Install the Azure Monitor extensions